 Zcash shielded pools

-This graph shows the amount of ZEC stored in each of Zcash’s two shielded pools: Sprout (original) and Sapling (current).
+This graph shows the amount of ZEC stored in each of Zcash’s three shielded pools: Sprout (original), Sapling and Orchard.
 Click here for detailed breakdown of pool data since 2016.